 NATIONAL CRIMINAL COURTS STATISTICS

-The data in the Criminal Courts collection counts defendants finalised in the court - that is, a person or organisation for whom all charges have been formally completed so that the defendant ceases to be an item of work.
+The data in the Criminal Courts collection counts defendants finalised in the court, that is, a person or organisation for whom all charges have been formally completed so that the defendant ceases to be an item of work to be dealt with.
 If a person or organisation is a defendant in a number of criminal cases dealt with and finalised separately within the courts during the reference period they will be counted more than once in the reference period, either within the same court level or across court levels.
-For more information about the counting methodology (see Explanatory Notes paragraphs 28-48).
+For more information about the counting methodology (see Explanatory Notes paragraphs 28-47).

 The statistics provide a profile of the characteristics of defendants, as well as data about the offences for which they have been charged, their guilt or innocence, and sentence outcomes for those proven guilty.